Logo

 What will be done with GST when the owner passes away?

-If the business is continued by the legal heir/representative then the heir/representative will be liable for the due amount under GST.
-If the business is discontinued after death, the legal heir will be responsible for paying the due amount.
+If the business is continued by the legal heir/representative then the heir/representative is liable for all GST dues.
+If the business is discontinued after the death, the legal heir is responsible for paying the remaining GST liabilities.

 How to add a legal heir in GST after the death of a sole proprietor?

-Once the owner dies, the legal heir needs to go to the GST department and provide the death certificate and succession certificate.
-GST officer will make the legal heir an authorized signatory.
-In case the successor is minor, he cannot be made an authorized signatory.
+The legal heir must visit the GST department with the death certificate and succession certificate.
+The GST officer will add the legal heir as the authorized signatory.
+If the successor is a minor, they cannot be made an authorized signatory.

 What happens to a proprietorship business in case of proprietor death?